The Right Time Matters: Data Arrangement Affects Zero-Shot Generalization in Instruction Tuning: Abstract

 \section{Abstract}

 Understanding alignment techniques begins with comprehending zero-shot generalization brought by instruction tuning, but little of the mechanism has been understood.
 Existing work has largely been confined to the task level, without considering that tasks are artificially defined and, to LLMs, merely consist of tokens and representations.
-This line of research has been limited to examining transfer between tasks from a task-pair perspective, with few studies focusing on understanding zero-shot generalization from the perspective of the data itself.
-To bridge this gap, we first demonstrate through multiple metrics that zero-shot generalization during instruction tuning happens very early.
-Next, we investigate the facilitation of zero-shot generalization from both data similarity and granularity perspectives, confirming that encountering highly similar and fine-grained training data earlier during instruction tuning, without the constraints of defined ``tasks'', enables better generalization.
-Finally, we propose a more grounded training data arrangement method, Test-centric Multi-turn Arrangement, and show its effectiveness in promoting continual learning and further loss reduction.
-For the first time, we show that zero-shot generalization during instruction tuning is a form of similarity-based generalization between training and test data at the instance level.
-We hope our analysis will advance the understanding of zero-shot generalization during instruction tuning and contribute to the development of more aligned LLMs.\footnote{Our code is released at \url{https://github.com/HBX-hbx/dynamics_of_zero-shot_generalization}}
+To bridge this gap, we investigate zero-shot generalization from the perspective of the data itself.
+We first demonstrate that zero-shot generalization happens very early during instruction tuning, with loss serving as a stable indicator.
+Next, we investigate training data arrangement through similarity and granularity perspectives, confirming that the timing of exposure to certain training examples may greatly facilitate generalization on unseen tasks.
+Finally, we propose a more grounded training data arrangement framework, Test-centric Multi-turn Arrangement, and show its effectiveness in promoting continual learning and further loss reduction.
+For the first time, we show that zero-shot generalization during instruction tuning is a form of similarity-based generalization between training and test data at the instance level.\footnote{Our code is released at \url{https://github.com/thunlp/Dynamics-of-Zero-Shot-Generalization}.}